 – And again, suggest a few products that are relevant to them

 But don’t make it too busy – you can only use 1-3 of these as the customer will get confused and close the email without further action.

-If a customer changed his mind about your supplements, and is requesting to return his product, now is a fantastic time to turn this disappointment to your favor, and make them an offer or give them a coupon.
+If a customer changed his mind about your supplements and is requesting to return his product, now is a fantastic time to turn this disappointment to your favour, and make them an offer or give them a coupon.

 Why?
 Well, clearly they aren’t happy about the supplement they’re returning, however, they can get really excited about your excellent customer service.